You are currently viewing Shareholder Structure of a Company

 Shareholders have the opportunity to vote on the following issues:

-4. Vote in favor of structural changes like mergers and acquisitions or liquidation.
+- Vote in favour of structural changes like mergers and acquisitions or liquidation.

 4) Participating in the AGM / Annual General Meeting

-• The directors of your firm will present you with the company’s annual report and will remark on the company’s performance during the fiscal year during these shareholder meetings.
+- The directors of your firm will present you with the company’s annual report and remark on the company’s performance during the fiscal year during these shareholder meetings.

-• During the AGM, shareholders have the opportunity to elect new directors to the board of directors, discuss director remuneration, and raise concerns about the company’s future.
+- During the AGM, shareholders can elect new directors to the board of directors, discuss director remuneration, and raise concerns about the company’s future.

 5) The ability to transfer ownership